Sohailsaifi/QR-code/README.md

-# QR-code-Generator
+# QR-code
-This is a QR code generator project in python.
-It can convert any string into a QR code.
+This is a QR code generator and reader project in python.
+The generator.py file can convert any string into a QR code and reader.py can read the QR code.